 Everyone loves a winner.

 But who is with you in the slog of the “overnight success” that was years in the making?
 Successful entrepreneurs know they didn’t arrive alone.
-They generously acknowledge the ones that were there when the chips were down, that encouraged them to keep going when they couldn’t see beyond next week.
+They generously acknowledge the ones who were there when the chips were down, encouraging them to keep going when they couldn’t see beyond next week.

-There are 3 relationships that are key to an entrepreneur’s success.
-New or aspiring entrepreneurs can enhance their chances of success by making sure they prioritize these 3 relationships while launching or scaling their business.
+Three relationships are key to an entrepreneur’s success.
+New or aspiring entrepreneurs can enhance their chances of success by prioritizing these three relationships while launching or scaling their business.

 Mentors